 When you need to compare two date values present in two different columns for equality, or you need to check if dates from one column are greater or lesser than the other, such scenarios can be considered as the ones which you can call the date comparison scenarios.
 It also varies from situation to situation (for which we use the conditional IF statement).
 Let’s see some of the examples where we make a comparison between dates and get useful insights for the better realization of the topic.

 Examples of Compare Dates in Excel

 Lets us discuss Compare Dates in Excel with Some Examples.

 Example #1 – Comparing if Two Date Values are Matching or Not

-Suppose we have data as shown below which consists of two columns that have different date values.
-We need to check whether the two date values are matching with each other or they are not matching with each other.
+Suppose we have data as shown below, which consists of two columns that have different date values.
+We need to check whether the two date values match each other or are not matching with each other.
 Follow the steps below to check whether each date value from two columns is matching with each other or not.